-Around the same time, one day I walked into a community theatre that I never new existed, talked my way into running sound for their next show.
+Around the same time, one day I walked into a community theatre and talked my way into running sound for their next show.
 Two days later the director called me and asked me if I could fill a role suddenly vacated by an actor.
 Two days after that we opened and ran for five weeks.
 I had the bug again.

-The weeks following that I called or visited every theatre in the San Diego area looking for work, any kind of work.
+In the weeks following that I called or visited every theatre in the San Diego area looking for work, anything in a theatre.
 I got an interview for a part time box-office job, and landed my first sound design gig--even though I had no idea what sound design was.

 During those years I worked my ass off.
 I also took on as much freelance design work as possible.
 I still continued writing and recording music, slowly, when there was time.
 I also got to play some music gigs here and there--mostly theatre related, playing for shows.